Exploring your aesthetic options?

 CostHigher upfront; often cost-effective long-term if goals are definitive.Lower per session; cumulative cost increases with repeat treatments.

-How to choose: If you want structural change (especially to the tip, nostril width, or airway), surgery is the definitive path.
-If you’re exploring subtle contour tweaks or want to “test-drive” a higher radix or smoother bridge, non-surgical filler can provide a preview—understanding it adds volume (it cannot make a wide nose smaller) and requires maintenance.
+How to choose: If you want a structural change (especially to the tip, nostril width, or airway), surgery is the definitive path.
+If you’re exploring subtle contour tweaks or want to “test-drive” a higher radix or smoother bridge, non-surgical filler can provide a preview understanding it adds volume (it cannot make a wide nose smaller) and requires maintenance.
 Your surgeon can help you weigh goals, budget, risk tolerance, and downtime.

 Key Benefits of Rhinoplasty

-• Facial harmony and natural proportion: Thoughtful reshaping balances the nose with your eyes, lips, and chin—often enhancing overall facial aesthetics without drawing attention to the nose.
+• Facial harmony and natural proportion: Thoughtful reshaping balances the nose with your eyes, lips, and chin, often enhancing overall facial aesthetics without drawing attention to the nose.

 • Tip and bridge refinement: Define or de-project a bulbous or droopy tip, smooth or lower a hump (surgically), narrow or straighten a wide/crooked bridge, and improve symmetry where anatomy allows.